taig/PopupMenuCompat/README.md

 PopupMenuCompat
 ===============

-A narrow-gauged compatibility for Android's Holo-Widget "PopupMenu"
+A narrow-gauged compatibility for Android's Holo-Widget "PopupMenu".

+On pre-Honeycomb devices an AlertDialog will be shown - instead of the PopupMenu.
+This library works with Android 1.5 or higher.

+The project provides an example activity.